chrishobcroft/ethprague/AV_production.md

 ## The Band (Justin, Jakub and friends)

 A band has been forming in recent years in the Ethereum community.
-Led by Justin (big brained cryptography guy) supported by Jakub (ethprague 2022/23 organising team helper), with
+Led by Justin (big brained cryptography guy) supported by Jakub (ethprague 2022/23 organising team helper), with other local musicians combining vocals, guitar, mandolin, accordion, violin etc.

+Rehearsals will recommence 2 weeks before the event.

 Their tech rider is [here](https://github.com/chrishobcroft/ethprague/blob/09639fc5cd576fa55cd7f39eb73793de3bd30ec1/Justin-Holmes-technical-rider-3.0.0.pdf).